- Should I start a small business?

 It depends.
 For example, if your business involves customers coming to your premises, such as with a retail store, then there may be zoning restrictions that prohibit such activity in a residential area.
 Most businesses that are contained entirely within a home and are non-disruptive to surrounding residential areas will be okay.
 If in doubt, check with your local business license or zoning officials.

 Speed is not always best when starting a small business.
 While many businesses are started within a matter of weeks, some of the best businesses take several months to a year or more to start.
 The time frame is driven by your commitment and energy, as well as by how much time and effort you put in to research and planning.
 Whatever your time frame, we recommend that you make the commitment to research and plan your business in advance.
 Even after a business is “started,” it may be some time before the businesses generates a profit.
 Many startup companies are not profitable in the first couple of years.

 The Wharton SBDC can help with many issues related to starting your business.
 In some cases, you may want to engage our consultants for help.
 A great place to start, however, is with our courses.
-Our course “The First Step” outlines the planning process for starting a new business.
+Our workshop “The First Step” outlines the planning process for starting a new business.
 There are also many other resources in the Philadelphia region.
 Check out the links at Innovation Philadelphia for a list of other organizations that may be able to help.

 Ideally, if you have a unique invention, you could file for a patent with the U.S. Patent and Trademark Office, and perhaps with patent offices abroad.
 Unfortunately, this can be an expensive and time-consuming process that generally requires the use of an attorney.
 You can also file a provisional patent, which recognizes the date of your invention and provides you with one year to undertake the full patent process.
 Before undergoing the patent process, however, you should consider whether or not there is a real market for your product.
 The expense may not be worth the return.
 You should also consider whether you should pursue your invention on your own or whether you should license your intellectual property to another organization.